devopsloft/dpline/README.md

 Or using Dpline CLI:

-    pipenv install . && pipenv shell
+    virtualenv --system-site-packages ~/dpline_venv && source ~/dpline_venv/bin/activate
     dpline deploy

-To deploy directly on your environment, without a VM:
+To deploy Dpline inside a VM, instead of directly on your environment, run:

-    dpline deploy --directly
+    dpline deploy --vm

+To remove Dpline from your host, run:

+    dpline delete

 ## Access